 As disclosed in the 2002 Annual Report, the Company accounts for stock-based employee compensation in accordance with Accounting Principles Board Opinion ("APBO") No. 25, Accounting for Stock Issued to Employees, and its various interpretations.
 Under APBO No. 25, no compensation cost is generally recognized for fixed stock options in which the exercise price is greater than or equal to the market price on the grant date.
-In the fourth quarter of 2002, NL commenced accounting for its stock options using the variable accounting method of APBO No. 25, which requires the intrinsic value of all unexercised stock options (including stock options with an exercise price at least equal to the market price on the date of grant) to be accrued as an expense, with subsequent increases (decreases) in NL's market price resulting in recognition of additional compensation expense (income).
-Net compensation cost recognized by the Company in accordance with APBO No. 25 was nil in each of the second quarter and first six months of 2002, and net compensation expense recognized by the Company was \$500,000 and nil in the second quarter and first six months of 2003, respectively.
+During the fourth guarter of 2002, following the cash settlement of certain stock options held by employees of NL, NL commenced accounting for its remaining stock options using the variable accounting method because NL could not overcome the presumption that it would not similarly cash settle its remaining stock options.
+Under the variable accounting method, the intrinsic value of all unexercised stock options (including those with an exercise price at least equal to the market price on the date of grant) are accrued as an expense over their vesting period, with subsequent increases (decreases) in the market price of the underlying common stock resulting in additional compensation expense (income).
+Net compensation cost recognized by the Company in accordance with APBO No. 25 was nil in each of the third quarter and first nine months of 2002, and net compensation income was \$400,000 in each of the third quarter and first nine months of 2003.